-To date, UEC has drilled 526 holes, including 30 baseline monitor wells, at Burke Hollow Project.
+To date, UEC has drilled 707 holes, including 30 baseline monitor wells, at Burke Hollow Project.
 Gamma-ray and PFN logging has primarily been provided by UEC logging units with supplemental contract logging for confirmation of PFN log results done by GAA in 2012.

-Out of the 268 exploration holes drilled in 2012, UEC ran company-owned PFN tools on 112 holes, and GAA ran their PFN tool on 21 holes.
-Eleven exploration holes were probed by both PFN logging units in order to directly compare the results.
+In 2012, UEC ran company-owned PFN tools in 112 exploration holes, and independent contract logging company GAA ran their PFN tool in 21 exploration holes.
+In addition, eleven exploration holes were probed by both UEC's and GAA's PFN logging units in order to directly compare the results.
 A comparison of the logs' average disequilibrium factors produced by each logging unit for the 11 holes showed excellent correlation, with overall average DEF values of 2.08 and 2.07 for the UEC and GAA probes, respectively (Carothers et al., 2013).